bcgov/PaymentCommonComponent/apps/docs/source/includes/_introduction.md

 # Introduction

 ## Overview

-This document provides guidance for onboarding to the Common Component for Payments' APIs.
+This document provides guidance for onboarding to the Common Component for Payments' APIs, specifically for bank deposit reconciliation.

 ![pay](../images/pa7.jpeg?raw=true "Pay")

+### Our Digital Government Payments Site

+Welcome to our <a href="https://pay.digital.gov.bc.ca/" title="Common Component">Digital Government Payments Site</a> your go-to resource for all things related to sending or receiving payments in the British Columbia Government.
+By visiting our site, you'll have access to everything you need to know to manage payments efficiently and securely.
+Whether you're a government program looking to collect payments or an individual seeking to make a payment, our site provides comprehensive information and tools to simplify the payment process.

 ### What is the Common Component for Payments?